Mirror Scrying, Cloud Scrying, Fire Scrying & Other Ancient Forms of Divination

 What does the mirror represent to you?
 Most people see it as a symbol of beauty and vanity.
 Magical people dating back hundreds of years used mirrors for visions and insight into the future, or what is also known as scrying.
-Black mirrors were used in scrying especially, and the legend says that Hecate the Goddess created the first black mirror.
-Mirror scrying is a form of water scrying, because when mirrors were first made they were believed to be water that was captured in one spot.
+Black mirrors were used in scrying especially, and the legend says that Hecate the Greek Goddess of the Crossroads created the first black mirror.
+Mirror scrying is a form of water scrying.
+The first mirror was a pond or body of water.
 Water has been regarded as sacred for thousands if not millions of years in pagan and polytheistic cultures, so you can see why mirrors were held with such caution and reverence.
 As a matter of fact, where do you think the superstition about 7 years of back luck from breaking a mirror originated?

 The use of a magic mirror is even seen in one of today's most famous Disney movies...Snow White and the Seven Dwarfs.
 Unfortunately the magic mirror is crudely misrepresented as it is an evil queen who wields the mirror's powers for her own evil-bidding and vanity.

 Magic Mirror scrying is best performed in a darker, silent room with one votive candle lit.
 This room needs to be a place where you are able to focus on your mind's eye and the visions being received by the mirror's aid...not the relentless barking of your dogs or the taunting crying of your children.
 Wait till the kids are in bed and your dog is taking a nap, if your life is as busy as mine!